CrossOmics/Lotus/docs/api/core_selection.rst

 Core selection is used to compute core map embedding, a special dimensionality reduction representation that can be used for further analysis and visualization.

-**Note on workflow order:** Core selection can be performed before clustering (to identify core cells) or after clustering (using the clustering model).
-In the cplearn workflow, it is typically performed after clustering as it requires the clustering model.
+**Note on workflow order:** Core selection can be performed before clustering (to identify core cells) in the cplearn workflow.
+It is also compatible with scanpy clustering.

 Main Functions
 --------------